 An endurance athlete, Lee is a finisher of three Ironman Triathlons and six marathons, including the Marine Corps Marathon and Death Valley Marathon.

-He is married to his high school sweetheart, Kathryn, and they have two children and one grandchild.
+He is married to his high school sweetheart, Kathryn, and they have two children and two grandchildren.